 FTA published its Transit Asset Management Rule on July 1, 2016.
 In September 2017, FTA opened the expanded asset inventory module for the National Transit Database online reporting system, and FTA has begun collecting those performance targets and expanded data on asset inventories and condition assessments.
 FTA continues to provide technical assistance to grantees that are establishing their performance targets and are finalizing their transit asset management plans ahead of the October 1, 2018 deadline.
 FTA also launched a revised Transit Asset Management course that will be offered through the National Transit Institute.
-A successful first session of the course was held in Chicago, Illinois.
+During the third quarter of FY2018, FTA conducted one peer exchange in Chicago, IL (6 total participants), one roundtable at the TRB Conference on Asset Management in San Diego, CA (81 Total Participants), one external webinar (APTA) and, one tribal webinar.